Credits required

 Courses: SNR 506, SNR 511, SNR 532

 Dr. Rajat Panwar is the program director and an associate professor of sustainable business management in the College of Forestry.
 His research interests include forest-based bioeconomy, corporate social responsibility, corporate transparency, and corporations and nature-based solutions.
-Rajat is an associate editor of the journal "Business & Society."
+Rajat is a deputy editor of the journal "Business & Society."
 Learn more »

 Course: SNR 530